awesomephant/united-generations-website/events/live-talk.md

   image: /assets/uploads/live.jpg
   alt: Desktop version of LIVE! website.
 LIVE! written in grey tones and red
     recording explanation dot
-introduction: The United Generations research is presented by Adalberto Lonardi in conversation with Studio Jenny Jones on LIVE! a digital platform created by Gianluca Alla to fight the first pandemic lockdown stillness.
+introduction: The United Generations research work in progress is presented by Adalberto Lonardi in conversation with Studio Jenny Jones on LIVE! a digital platform created by Gianluca Alla to fight the first pandemic lockdown stillness.
 link:
   url: https://www.instagram.com/tv/B-pYSPfFEY3/
   text: Watch the talk